-Regulations providing for the interpretation and enforcement of this chapter may be adopted by the Corpus Christi Police Department and Animal Care Services.
+Regulations providing for the interpretation and enforcement of this chapter may be adopted by Animal Care Services.
 The regulations are effective after review at a public meeting held by the animal control advisory committee.
 A copy of the regulations will be kept on file in the city secretary's office.